katemyoung/CV/README.md

 **Ghostwriter** (Feb 2020 - Oct 2021) [_Self Employed, UK_](https://www.peopleperhour.com/freelancer/writing-translation/kate-young-children-s-creative-writer-ghost-yxqvmvz)

-- Delivering high-quality fiction and non-fiction content for a ghostwriting agency and [PeoplePerHour](https://www.peopleperhour.com/freelancer/writing-translation/kate-young-children-s-creative-writer-ghost-yxqvmvz#reviews).
+- Delivering high-quality fiction and non-fiction content for a ghostwriting agency and [PeoplePerHour](https://www.peopleperhour.com/freelancer/writing-translation/kate-young-children-s-creative-writer-ghost-yxqvmvz#reviews); my ghost-written work is on sale in major booksellers including Waterstones, Barnes and Noble and Amazon.
-- Working quickly, accurately and to a client brief.
+- Working quickly, accurately and to a client brief; maintaining client relations and responding to client feedback.
-- Focused on meeting client needs and experienced at making changes based on client feedback.
+- Managing budgets and projects and collaborating with team members.
-- My ghost-written work is on sale in major booksellers including Waterstones and Amazon.
+- Implemented creative and critical thinking

 **Parental Career Break** (Jan 2019 - Jan 2020)